Galaxy Phase-Space and Field-Level Cosmology: The Strength of Semi-Analytic Models: Results

 The other SAMs (GAEA, {\sc Shark}, and SC-SAM) do not exhibit as broad a variation in the number of galaxies, but they follow the same trend as the hydrodynamical simulations, with the number of galaxies increasing as $\Omega_m$ increases.
 Their average numbers of galaxies per catalog are $\langle N \rangle = 1,868$, $\langle N \rangle = 1,337$, and $\langle N \rangle = 940$, respectively for GAEA, {\sc Shark}, and SC-SAM, which are consistent with the average values found in the hydrodynamical simulations.
 Nevertheless, a significant variation in the number of galaxies is observed for SC-SAM, suggesting that variations in its parameters may lead to a pattern similar to that seen in L-Galaxies.
 However, additional realizations of the model are required to confirm this claim.

 Finally, the superior diversity of L-Galaxies becomes clear when training the model on other SAMs.
 Models trained on GAEA, for example, are significantly less robust than those trained on L-Galaxies.
 This can be attributed to the fact that GAEA does not produce a sufficiently wide range of galaxy counts, reducing the diversity seen by the model and limiting its ability to generalize.
 As a result, the model trained on GAEA struggles to predict $\Omega_{\rm m}$ for other simulations.

-This mirrors the findings of \cite{deSanti2023-1}, where models trained on IllustrisTNG or {\sc SIMBA} also exhibited weaker generalization compared to those trained on the more diverse \texttt{Astrid} dataset.
+This behavior also provides insight into the impact of the training dataset choice.
+It mirrors the findings of \cite{deSanti2023-1}, where models trained on IllustrisTNG or {\sc SIMBA} exhibited weaker generalization compared to those trained on the more diverse \texttt{Astrid} dataset.
+Together, these results suggest that training on datasets with broader galaxy population diversity, such as L-Galaxies, is a key requirement for achieving robust extrapolation across simulations.

 Another contributing factor may be differences in the galaxy properties produced by L-Galaxies compared to those found in the other SAMs.
 For example, \cite{Ni2023} reported that \texttt{Astrid} exhibits larger variations in several galaxy properties across its LH parameter space-variations that may also be present in L-Galaxies but not in models such as GAEA.
 Nevertheless, a direct comparison is still needed to identify which specific galaxy properties contribute to the success of the model trained on L-Galaxies, as well as how these properties differ across the other SAMs and the hydrodynamical simulations.